Modified (album)

-Modified is the second full-length album by Save Ferris, released in 1999.
+Modified is the second studio album by American rock band Save Ferris, released in 1999.

 The album peaked at No. 136 on the Billboard 200.
+The song "The Only Way To Be" is featured on the 2000 film Scary Movie.

 Critical reception

 Barry Walters, of Rolling Stone, wrote that "even when the band is rocking full throttle, [Monique] Powell sings as if she's belting out the latest Disney ballad."
 Entertainment Weekly thought that Powell's "bluesy bluster turns the familiar almost feral."

 For AllMusic, William Ruhlmann wrote that "Save Ferris may yet find its own place, but that is more likely to come through touring than through its records."

 Track listing

 All songs written by Brian Mashburn, except where noted.